-Maturity Level: Internal quality assurance systems within the organization are carried out in a regular and systematic manner in line with defined procedures and quality management principles.
+Maturity Level: Internal quality assurance systems within the organization are carried out regularly and systematically in line with defined procedures and quality management principles.
 Data on the activities carried out are regularly collected, these data are analyzed and performance evaluations are made regarding the processes.
 The results of the analysis are handled in cooperation with relevant internal and external stakeholders and efforts are made to include them in the evaluation processes.